bachagas/aCap/README.md

 aCap
 ====

-An eletronic cap based on the LilyPad Arduino for detecting and transmitting head movements to emulate a computer mouse (and do some other stuff ;-).
+An electronic cap based on the LilyPad Arduino for detecting and transmitting head movements to emulate a computer mouse (and do some other stuff ;-).

+aCap was originally developed to be used as an assistive technology device for people with severe physical disabilities, like tetraplegia.

 Hardware
 --------